Lito Vidigal

 José Carlos Fernandes Vidigal (born 11 July 1969), commonly known as Lito, is an Angolan professional football manager and former player who played as a defender.

 He spent his entire playing career in Portugal, mainly with Belenenses in the Primeira Liga.
-An Angolan international for five years, he played at the 1998 Africa Cup of Nations.
+An Angola international for five years, he was part of the squad at the 1998 Africa Cup of Nations.

 Vidigal managed eight clubs in Portugal's top flight, including Belenenses.
 He also led his nation at the 2012 Africa Cup of Nations.

 Playing career

-Born in Luanda, Portuguese Angola, Vidigal spent his entire career in Portugal, representing at the professional level O Elvas CAD, S.C.
-Campomaiorense, C.F.
-Os Belenenses and C.D.
-Santa Clara and retiring in 2004 at the age of 35, totalling 214 matches between the Primeira Liga and the Segunda Liga.
+Born in Luanda, Portuguese Angola, Vidigal spent his entire career in Portugal, representing at the professional level O Elvas, Campomaiorense, Belenenses and Santa Clara and retiring in 2004 at the age of 35, totalling 214 matches between the Primeira Liga and the Segunda Liga.

 Internationally, Vidigal played with Angola at the 1998 Africa Cup of Nations, earning 17 caps.

 Coaching career

-Immediately after retiring in 2004, Vidigal took up coaching, starting with lowly A.D.
-Pontassolense and G.D.
-Ribeirão.
-In 2008, he moved to C.F.
-Estrela da Amadora – coaching his younger brother Luís after he returned from a lengthy spell in Italy – and joined second-tier Portimonense S.C. in February of the following year.
+Vidigal took up coaching immediately after retiring, starting with lowly Pontassolense and Ribeirão.
+In 2008, he moved to Estrela da Amadora – coaching his younger brother Luís after he returned from a lengthy spell in Italy – and joined second-tier Portimonense in February of the following year.

-In late October 2009, as Manuel Fernandes bought out his contract at U.D.
-Leiria to return to his favourite club Vitória de Setúbal, Vidigal was named his successor.
-On 8 January 2011, he was appointed coach of the Angolan national side.
+In late October 2009, as Manuel Fernandes bought out his contract at União de Leiria to return to his favourite club Vitória de Setúbal, Vidigal was named his successor.
+On 8 January 2011, he was appointed coach of the Angola national side.
 The Black Antelopes qualified for the 2012 Africa Cup of Nations in October, and were eliminated at the group stage of the final tournament in Gabon and Equatorial Guinea.

-With the stated aim of winning titles abroad rather than avoiding relegation in Portugal, Vidigal remained in Africa and signed with Libya's Al-Ittihad Club from December 2012.
-The following April, he left Tripoli due to political instability.
+With the stated aim of winning titles abroad rather than avoiding relegation in Portugal, Vidigal remained in Africa and signed with Libya's Al-Ittihad from December 2012.
+In April in 2013, he left Tripoli due to political instability.

-Dismissed by AEL Limassol of the Cypriot First Division at the start of the campaign, Vidigal returned to Belenenses late into 2013–14, replacing Marco Paulo at the helm of the bottom-placed team and becoming their third coach of the season.
-Even though he did not finish the following campaign, being replaced by Jorge Simão with nine matches to go, the side eventually qualified to the UEFA Europa League after finishing sixth.
+Dismissed by AEL Limassol of the Cypriot First Division at the start of the season, Vidigal returned to Belenenses late into 2013–14, replacing Marco Paulo at the helm of the bottom-placed team and becoming their third coach of the season.
+Even though he did not finish the following campaign, being replaced by Jorge Simão with nine matches to go, the side eventually qualified for the UEFA Europa League after finishing sixth.

-Vidigal repeated the feat in 2015–16 after leading F.C.
-Arouca to a best-ever classification of fifth, in only the club's third year in the top flight.
+Vidigal repeated the feat in 2015–16 after leading Arouca to a best-ever classification of fifth, in only the club's third year in the top flight.
 Previously, in March 2016, he renewed his contract for two years.